BillDH2k/Hackintosh-HP-Z420-Z620-Z820-OpenCore/README.md

 # Hackintosh-HP-Z420-620-820-OpenCore

 This is my OC 0.7.1 setup for HP Z420/620/820 workstations.
-Tested for Catalina (latest 10.15.7, everthing works, except Sleep Mode) and Big Sur (latest 11.5.1, except Sleep/USB3).
+Tested for Catalina (latest 10.15.7, everthing works, except Sleep Mode.
+Some minor issue with USB3) and Big Sur (latest 11.5.1, except Sleep/USB3).

-This loader can be used for all three HP models.
-All fixes are done via hot-patching or SSDT's, thus no need for a patched DSDT, resulting in a more compatible loader.

-For **post-install:** enable full CPU power management, by enabling this CPU specific SSDT, "SSDT-CPUPM.aml", in config.plist.
-You will need to replace this SSDT with one that matches your CPU model.
-I have provided a few from my systems.
-You need to generate your own CPU SSDT if your have a different CPU model (read more below).
+For **post-install:** For full CPU power management, you may need to create your own CPU specific SSDT (ssdtPRGen).
+I have included a few I created for my systems.
+Simpley replace "SSDT-CPUPM.aml", in ACPI fodler, with one matching your CPU model.
+If your CPU is different, you need to run ssdtPRGen on your target sustem ro create this SSDT file (check out biblo's "[Z820 - High Sierra, the Great Guide](https://www.insanelymac.com/forum/topic/335860-guide-2018-z820-high-sierra-the-great-guide-sucess/)".
 Of course, you will also need to generate your own SMBIOS MacPro6,1/Serial #.
+The one in this EFI folder is anonnymized, for install only.
+DO NOT USE it with your Apple ID!

 **My systems:**